rrohitmaheshwari/DFS-Ethereum-IPFS/README.md

 ### Backend
 InterPlanetry File System & MongoDB

-IPFS is coneected by Infura.io API and MongoDB is deployed at mlab.com
+IPFS is connected by Infura.io API and MongoDB is deployed at mlab.com